dulalsaurab/dulalsaurab.github.io/_posts/2025-04-04-a-dark-corner.md

 Is this what it feels like when we die?

-No. No, no no no no. I’m not ready to conclude that.
+No. No, no no no noooooo, fuck no.

+I’m not ready to conclude I am dead.
 Not until I’ve ruled out every other possibility of still being alive.
 I am sure I am not dead.

 (There was a strong sense of denial from within)